st-korn/KornToDoList/README.md

     IN: JSON: {List : string}
     OUT: JSON: { Result : string ["OK", "SessionEmptyNotFoundOrExpired"], Tasks : [] { Id : string, EMail : string, List : string,
-    Text : string, Section : string ["iu","in","nu","nn","ib"], status : string ["created", "done", "canceled", "moved"], Icon : string ["wait","remind","call","force","mail","prepare","manage","meet","visit","make","journey","think"] } }
+    Text : string, Section : string ["iu","in","nu","nn","ib"], status : string ["created", "done", "canceled", "moved"], Icon : string ["wait","remind","call","force","mail","prepare","manage","meet","visit","make","journey","think"], Timestamp : datetime } }

 * Checks the current session for validity.
-If the session is not valid, it returns "SessionEmptyNotFoundOrExpired" as a result.
+If the session is not valid, it returns `"SessionEmptyNotFoundOrExpired"` as a result.
 * Returns an array of structures that identify tasks from a selected list of the current user.

 ### `POST /SendTask`